 IBM ContextForge emphasizes session-aware routing and enterprise integration patterns, targeting organizations with existing IBM infrastructure investments.

-ContextForge Features:
+ContextForge features:

 - Session-aware routing for complex multi-step workflows